Omniscient Reader's Viewpoint: Webtoon

-An ongoing webtoon adaptation illustrated by Sleepy-C launched on Naver on May 26, 2020.
-Its first two collected volumes were released by A.Tempo Media on December 22, 2020, with ten collected volumes released as of March 2024.
+An ongoing webtoon adaptation of the e-book, illustrated by Sleepy-C under Redice Studios launched on Naver on May 26, 2020.
+Its first two collected volumes were released by A.Tempo Media on December 22, 2020, with eighteen collected volumes released as of March 2026.

 The webtoon was published digitally in English by Line Webtoon on August 18, 2020.
 In June 2023, IZE Press, an imprint of Yen Press, announced that they have licensed both the manhwa and novel for English publication.